MAP Assessment Reports to the Board of Education:

 This is also known as summative assessment.
 Assessment of learning is a final measuring stick of what has been learned.
 Summative assessments are used to rate or rank a student’s performance, program’s effectiveness, school’s achievement or district’s achievement.
 Tools used for Assessment of Learning are often for reporting aspects.
 These tools provide finality and closure, but do not inform specific instruction.
 District 58 has several tools that provide data regarding Assessment of Learning.
 These include, but are not limited to, common curriculum assessments (which demonstrate whether the child mastered the concept to the district standard), Illinois Assessment for Readiness (which provides information on child, school or district rank in State performance), NWEA MAP and AIMSweb assessments (which tell us how the child or district ranks in comparison to district or national norms).District 58 believes a blended approach to assessment can provide the fullest picture of student assessment.
 The text below identifies the assessment tools our district utilizes to analyze student achievement from a local, state and national lens.
 At times these assessments are used to guide specific instruction where as at other points, the assessments are used as a universal screener in order to identify groups of students who may need additional enrichment or remediation.

-Northwest Evaluation Association (NWEA) Measure of Academic Progress (MAP): Administered to grades K-8 in January and May to identify student achievement levels in Language Usage, Reading and Mathematics.
+Northwest Evaluation Association (NWEA) Measure of Academic Progress (MAP): Administered to grades K-8 in Fall, Spring and Winter to identify student achievement levels in Reading and Mathematics.
 This is an adaptive assessment; that is, when a child answers a question correctly, their next question is a more difficult question.
 If a child answers incorrectly, their next question is a less challenging question.
 Each child takes this assessment on an iPad or Chromebook.
 Children taking the MAP for Primary (kindergarten, first and some second graders) use headphones and have an auditory portion to the assessment.
 Children taking the standard MAP do not need headphones.
 Each test is untimed, can be paused and restarted at any time during the testing window (generally 3 weeks), and can be taken in multiple sessions.
-To see a reference guide that explains your child’s scores, click here.
-For detailed information about MAP in general, you may visit https://www.nwea.org/.

 Illinois Assessment of Readiness (IAR): IAR is a computer-based state assessment and accountability measure for Illinois students enrolled in a public school district.
-IAR replaces the annual PARCC, and it assesses students on their academic strengths related to college and career readiness.
+IAR assesses students on their academic strengths related to college and career readiness.
 IAR is aligned with the New Illinois Learning Standards and the Common Core Standards in English/Language Arts and Mathematics.
 For more information about IAR, visit https://www.isbe.net/iar.